Badsey

 Badsey is a village and civil parish in the Wychavon district of Worcestershire, England.
 It has two parks and a small first school located in the centre of the village.
+Its population was 2,844 in 2021.

 Location

 The village of Badsey is located about two miles east of Evesham, in the Vale of Evesham.
 It lies close to the River Avon.
-According to the 2001 census the Badsey ward had a population of 2,657.
+According to the 2001 census the Badsey ward had a population of 2,657, by 2021 this had risen to 2,844.